plantbreeding/BrAPI/Specification/BrAPI-Germplasm/README.md

     + synonym (Optional, ) ...
 Alternative name or ID used to reference this germplasm
     + parentDbId (Optional, ) ...
 Search for Germplasm with this parent
     + progenyDbId (Optional, ) ...
 Search for Germplasm with this child
+    + externalReferenceID (Optional, ) ...
+Search for Germplasm by an external reference
-    + xref (Optional, ) ...
+    + externalReferenceSource (Optional, ) ...
 Search for Germplasm by an external reference
     + page (Optional, ) ...
 Used to request a specific page of data to be returned.The page indexing starts at 0 (the first page is 'page'= 0).
 Default is `0`.
     + pageSize (Optional, ) ...
 The size of the pages to be returned.
 Default is `1000`.
     + Authorization (Optional, ) ...
 HTTP HEADER - Token used for Authorization <strong> Bearer {token_string} </strong>